Botanical Name: Strelitzia reginae

 Dazzling flowers stand above the foliage on tall stalks that rise up from the base of the plant.
 Flower bracts are sharply pointed and held horizontally, looking like a bird's beak.
 Bright orange and blue sepals and petals fan out from the spathe, forming the bird's colorful crest.

 Bird of Paradise blooms only when mature.
 You can expect blooms on a plant that is more than 5 years old in spring and summer.
 Each flower lasts about a week, but each spathe will produce several flowers that bloom in succession.

-Repot new plants in spring.
+Wondering when to repot bird of paradise?
+Spring is the best time to repot, when the plant is beginning its most vigorous time of growth.
 Move into a larger pot each year until it grows to about 3 ft (90 cm).
 Thereafter, top-dress each year as needed.
-Bird of Paradise plant needs to be almost root-bound before it will bloom.
+Don't over-pot; Bird of Paradise plant needs to be almost root-bound before it will bloom.

 Origin: South Africa

-Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer such as 10-10-10.
+Fertilizer: Feed monthly spring through fall with a liquid or water-soluble fertilizer.

 Propagation: Seeds or division.
 Divide a mature plant in spring, only when absolutely necessary (i.e., it's bursting out of its pot).
 The plant may not bloom again for a few years until it is almost root-bound again.